Acid: Arrhenius acids

-In 1884, Svante Arrhenius attributed the properties of acidity to hydrogen ions (H+), later described as protons or hydrons.
+In 1884, Svante Arrhenius attributed the properties of acidity to hydrogen cations (H+), later described as protons or hydrons.
 An Arrhenius acid is a substance that, when added to water, increases the concentration of H+ ions in the water.
-Note that chemists often write H+(aq) and refer to the hydrogen ion when describing acid–base reactions but the free hydrogen nucleus, a proton, does not exist alone in water, it exists as the hydronium ion (H3O+) or other forms (H5O2+, H9O4+).
+Chemists often write H+(aq) and refer to the hydrogen cation when describing acid–base reactions but the free hydrogen nucleus, a proton, does not exist alone in water, it exists as the hydronium ion (H3O+) or other forms (H5O2+, H9O4+).
 Thus, an Arrhenius acid can also be described as a substance that increases the concentration of hydronium ions when added to water.
 Examples include molecular substances such as hydrogen chloride and acetic acid.

 An Arrhenius base, on the other hand, is a substance that increases the concentration of hydroxide (OH−) ions when dissolved in water.
 This decreases the concentration of hydronium because the ions react to form H2O molecules: